e13tech/blog/Web/input/posts/architecture-lazy-design.md

 - "Can we achieve the same result with less code?"
 - "Is this architecture solving a real problem, or are we just making it complicated for the sake of it?"

-It's refreshing, really.
-Watching someone take a step back, simplify the solution, and push the project forward with less effort-but greater impact.
+In agile teams, this mindset becomes critical.
+The goal is to deliver fast, iterate, and adapt.
+Over-architecting only slows this process down.
+The "good lazy" team member is the one who keeps us in check, ensuring we stay lean and agile while delivering solutions that solve today's problems without introducing tomorrow's headaches.

 ## Why Simplicity Wins Every Time

 Here's the thing: simplicity works.
 Simple solutions are easier to maintain, faster to implement, and less likely to break under pressure.
 And in most cases, they meet the actual needs of the user without the overhead of unnecessary complexity.

+I'm not saying you should *never* think about future needs or dismiss more complex architecture patterns that might be useful tomorrow.
+But be practical.
+If you're highly confident that a little extra architecture is warranted today because it's easier to implement now rather than patching it in six months later, then absolutely spend the time to do it.

-The 'good' lazy team member helps us remember that just because we *can* do something doesn't always mean we *should*.
-They remind us that getting things done efficiently is often the smartest move.
+However, if you're devising solutions to problems that don't exist yet and are highly unlikely to ever exist, then... don't waste time.
+The 'good' lazy team member reminds us that just because we *can* build something now, it doesn't always mean we *should*.
+They help us focus on what's essential today, rather than what *might* be needed at some undefined point in the future.

 ## A Real-World Example

-I often find myself needing to resist the urge to over-abstract.
-I find it fun to try to plan for tomorrow when possible because it feels good to come back six months later and realize, "Yeah, we planned for that, and now we can implement the future requirement more efficiently."
+I often find myself needing to resist the urge to over-architect because...
+I truly enjoy what I do and sometimes want to build something because it's more fun / interesting.
+I find it fun to try to plan for tomorrow when possible because it feels good to come back six months later and realize, "Yeah, we saw this coming and  planned for that, and now we can implement the future requirement more efficiently" making you seem like a hero to the business.
 But like all things, it's a balance.

-Be the "right kind of lazy" and just implement what you need today unless you are highly confident the "NounActivitier" is going to be a real thing that the system will need in the next sprint or two.

 <div class="video-responsive">
     <?# YouTube FrEuyLZy9Vs height=600 /?>